Stanbrook Abbey: 20th century

-In 1935, when the abbey was at the height of its career, the community numbered eighty-two.
-This total comprised fifty-two choir nuns, nineteen conversae, seven novices and four extern sisters.
+In 1935, when the abbey was at its height, the community numbered eighty-two.
+This total comprised fifty-two choir nuns, nineteen conversae, seven novices, and four extern sisters.
 The 'conversae' or claustral sisters were not bound to the Divine Office and did the domestic and manual work, but stayed in the enclosure.
 The externs were the ones who ventured outside as necessary.
 The community had two EBC monk-chaplains resident at the Presbytery.
-This was because Roman Catholic priests are not permitted routinely to celebrate more than one Mass a day, except if there is a shortage of priests.
-One priest celebrated the Sung High Mass (the full ceremonial form of the Tridentine Mass) which was the focus of the community's liturgical life, and the other celebrated a Low Mass in the extern chapel for local people, employees and those nuns who wished to receive Communion.

-The height of Edward Pugin's grand Gothic high altar obscured the great rose window at the church's east end which contained stained glass in honour of Our Lady.
-As a result it was cut down in 1937, a project executed by Geoffrey Webb.
+The height of Edward Pugin's grand Gothic high altar obscured the great rose window at the church's east end which contained stained glass in honour of the Virgin Mary.
+As a result it was cut down in 1937 by Geoffrey Webb.
 The monstrance throne cavity was filled with a sculpture of Christ the King by Philip Lindsey Clark.

 In 1950, the community was still flourishing and comprised around seventy, a number it kept for the next twenty years.
 This made it the biggest women's monastery in Britain.
 Around this time, the lush decorative wall stencilling in the church sanctuary, which included depictions of Christ and the saints, was partly painted over.

-The failure to complete the new buildings left the abbey's facilities awkwardly spread between two adjacent but disjunct sites.
-Getting from one to the other was awkward in bad weather, so ambulatories in red brick occupying the missing two sides of the cloisters were designed by Martin Fisher in 1965.
+The failure to complete the new buildings left the abbey's facilities not fit for purpose.
+Ambulatories in red brick occupying the missing two sides of the cloisters were designed by Martin Fisher in 1965.
 Historic England dismissed this work as "not considered to be of interest".

-In that year of 1965, the community numbered seventy-one: forty-four choir nuns, eighteen conversae, three novices and six externs.
+The community numbered seventy-one at that stage.

-The church sanctuary was re-ordered in 1971 by Anthony Thompson, with the loss of the original Pugin fittings including the cut-down high altar and the surviving wall paintings.
-The former was replaced by a very plain free-standing altar in white stone, and a tabernacle stand in the same style.
-Also, the Minton encaustic floor tiles were taken up and replaced with plain ones (some of the removed tiles were stored, and later relaid in the church at Wass).
+Further reconstruction occurred when the church sanctuary was re-ordered in 1971 by Anthony Thompson, with the loss of the original Pugin fittings including the cut-down high altar, the surviving wall paintings, and the Minton encaustic floor tiles for a plainer style.
 The wrought iron rood screen was donated to Birmingham Art Gallery, and the altar in the extern chapel (dedicated to the Sacred Heart) was also removed.

+Stanbrook Abbey Press

+Stanbrook Abbey has been celebrated for its Gregorian chant, the publication of devotional literature, and fine printing.